JetBrains/Qodana/topics/roadmap.md

 # Qodana 2026 roadmap

+<link-summary>The %product% roadmap for 2026.</link-summary>

 <show-structure for="chapter" depth="3"/>

 As of 2026, %product% continues to grow, and we’d like to share our plans with you.

 ## Core Qodana
 {id="roadmap-core-updates"}

+<link-summary>List of core %product% updates expected in 2026.</link-summary>

 - Extended security analysis capabilities for %product%, including support for JavaScript and TypeScript, and new security analysis benchmarks
 - Qodana for Rust (new linter, EAP release)